bbc/tams/docs/appnotes/0003-tag-names.md

 Status: **Experimental**

 Suggested as a way to build lightweight Attribute-based Access Control in [AppNote0016: Authorisation in TAMS workflows](./0016-authorisation-in-tams-workflows.md).
-A comma seperated list of auth classes used to derive permissions on the Source.
+A comma separated list of auth classes used to derive permissions on the Source.

 ### language_code

 Status: **Experimental**

 The language of the Source as an [ISO 639-3 code](https://iso639-3.sil.org/code_tables/639/data/all).
-Where possible, the equivelant Flow tag should also be set.
+Where possible, the equivalent Flow tag should also be set.
 While a single language per Source is strongly preferred, this value may be a list where e.g. there are multiple languages spoken in a scene, or where a timed text Flow contains multiple language options.

 Examples: